nandanhaloi123/academic_webpage/content/publication/conference-paper/index.md

 ---
-title: 'Discovering cryptic pocket opening and binding of a stimulant derivative in a vestibular site of the 5-HT3A receptor'
+title: 'Discovering cryptic pocket opening and binding of a stimulant derivative in a vestibular site of the 5-HT3A receptor (2024)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here